tiandiao123/Kidnapped-Vehicle-Project/README.md

 Time: July 2017

 ### Project Introduction
-The basic idea of this project is used to implement particle filter so that we can identify cars' locations on the map based on Lidar measurements and GPS informations
+The basic idea of this project is that we need to implement particle filter so that we can identify cars' exact locations based on Lidar/Radar measurements and GPS information.

 My robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.